rushxbh910/Scalable_LLM_Fine-Tuning_with_MLOps_Strategies/README.md

 - **Models:** TinyLlama 1.1B, OpenLLaMA 3B, 7B, 13B
 - **Parallelism:** DDP and FSDP (plus DeepSpeed for 13B)
 - **Repo layout:** see `configs/`, `scripts/`, `scripts/a100`, `scripts/v100`, `reports/`

+> Add your screenshots from each run to `reports/screenshots/` using the exact filenames in [Expected Screenshots](#expected-screenshots).
+Some single‑GPU baselines are intentionally stress/oom tests—keep the logs.

 ---